snitkdan/consistent-hashing-lab/README.md

 * `check_valid` checks for state violations:
   * Make sure that the same key wasn’t assigned to different shards
     * Validated by going through each key in a shard and mapping each key to a shard and making sure that each key is only assigned once
-  * Make sure that the information stored in the kv pair match what we expect them to be, counts of the number of times the key has been processed
+  * Make sure that the information stored in the kv pair match what we expect them to be, i.e. counts of the number of times the key has been processed
     * Validated by keeping an internal count as well to make sure that no information is lost
   * Make sure all keys actually exist on a shard
     * Validated by taking a set difference between known keys and seen keys during the check
-* Returns whether any errors occurred between checks
+* Throws an error if an error comes up and stops the test.
 * Calculates and outputs the statistics
   * Statistics include mean, variance, maximum, minimum, and the number of times that keys have been moved